A quick Google search told me that Bliss’s Fat Girl products are not part of a new line, but I don’t go into Sephora very often, so it’s new to me.

 The language I can barely speak is not Greek.
 Not even close.
 Oh look, here’s a handy language tree that can explain it better than I can.

-But my last name is Elias — sounds Greek, right?
+But my last name is Elias — that sounds Greek, right?
 That’s because it is Greek.
 And my family emigrated from Greece.
 But we are ethnic Macedonians.
-(Oh boy, now the thrills begin….just saying that can incite some serious shade!)
+(Oh boy, now the thrills begin … just saying that can incite some serious shade!)

 And there is the whole “Former Yugoslav Republic of Macedonia (FYOM) kerfuffle.The Greeks really are not letting this go.
 Yeah, this is all sad, but it doesn’t impact me day to day.
 And of course, it cannot ever compare with the other far, far greater horrors others have suffered.
 Never.

 But this is not just something that happened back in the old country.
 You might not believe it, but this whole “Macedonians are really Greek” business affects me personally on a fairly regular basis.
 Like just last week and the week before that, too.
 Really.